cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

   </summary>
   <br/>

-  _-Same as v1 API, there is probably a reason why they migrated from this._
+  _:x:Same as v1 API, there is probably a reason why they migrated from this._

   ```ts
   declare const bookstoreApi: Deployment;